fy0d-0r/thm-writeups/vulnversity/vulnversity.md

 ```
 ### Gobuster Directory Fuzzing

-I will be using Seclist for directory fuzzing
+We will be using Seclist for directory fuzzing

 `gobuster dir --url http://10.10.118.67:3333 -w /opt/SecLists/Discovery/Web-Content/common.txt`
 ```